ENERGY STAR Windows

 ENERGY STAR is a voluntary partnership between the government and more than 9,000 organizations, including more than 3,500 of the nation's homebuilders.
 Together with home buyers and their families, we are working to achieve a common goal — protecting the environment for future generations by changing to more energy-efficient practices and products today.

-ENERGY STAR is the government-backed symbol for energy efficiency.
-It identifies new homes, buildings and more than 50 types of products that are energy efficient and offer the features, quality and performance that today's consumers expect.
+ENERGY STAR is a government-backed symbol for energy efficiency.
+It identifies new homes, buildings and more than 50 energy-efficient products and offers the features, quality and performance that today's consumers expect.
 Products that can earn the ENERGY STAR include windows, heating and cooling equipment, lighting, and appliances.
 To learn more about ENERGY STAR, visit www.energystar.gov.